Editor’s Note: This piece was originally published in 2015. It was updated in September 2018 with fresh information.

 - Let employees vent.
 Over time, frustration can build up in stressful careers, so give your employees access to support to deal with the tough issues.

 - Help employees save for the future.
 Include a retirement plan in your benefits.
 Match employee savings to encourage healthy participation levels.
+Help employees pay off their student loans by contributing some money each month toward paying off their debt.

 - Link performance to payday.
 Instead of a set percentage wage increase each year, give employees the chance to earn more with progressive raises based on their performance metrics.